SWIFTSIM/SWIFT/README.md

                                       read from the parameter file.
 Can be used more than once {sec:par:value}.
     -r, --restart                     Continue using restart files.
-    -t, --threads=<int>               The number of threads to use on each MPI rank.
+    -t, --threads=<int>               The number of task threads to use on each MPI rank.
+Defaults to 1 if not specified.
+    --pool-threads=<int>              The number of threads to use on each MPI rank for the threadpool operations.
+                                      Defaults to the numbers of task threads if not specified.
+                                      rank.
 Defaults to 1 if not specified.
     -T, --timers=<int>                Print timers every time-step.
     -v, --verbose=<int>               Run in verbose mode, in MPI mode 2 outputs